-NAEGA submits statements, questions and requests to government and international organizations that present the NAEGA point of view on subjects related the export of grains and oilseeds.
-Additionally NAEGA publishes policy papers on key issues impacting the trade.
+NAEGA submits statements, questions, and requests to government and international organizations that present the NAEGA point of view on subjects related to the export of grains and oilseeds.
+Additionally, NAEGA publishes policy papers on key issues impacting the trade.
 These public documents will be made available on the in-development Policy Statements & Comments page.

-Notices to the Trade are public documents issued by NAEGA to inform industry of actions and decisions that have been made by other entities that may impact the trade of Grains and Oilseeds.
+Notices to the Trade are public documents issued by NAEGA to inform the industry of actions and decisions that have been made by other entities that may impact the trade of Grains and Oilseeds.

 Additional information can be found at the websites of the North American grain export industry, also listed on the Current Members page of the Membership Section.

 Publications provide information and commentary on industry issues, developments and events affecting the export grain industry.

 NAEGA OUTREACH is the Association’s newsletter, usually published each week.
 OUTREACH is available only to NAEGA members and contains information on NAEGA Actions and Member opportunities key policy issues and related news.

 The Grain and Oilseed Market Access Index (GOMAI) provides an annual analysis of grain and oilseed access in foreign markets and assists NAEGA in addressing potential trade barriers.
 The GOMAI covering the calendar year 2020 and editions going back to 2011 can be found through the link below.